Autism-friendly: Justice and law

-Being met with an individual in a dark uniform can be intimidating to a person with autism, particularly when they have been a crime victim or are injured.
+Being met with an individual in a dark uniform can be intimidating to an autistic person, particularly when they have been a crime victim or are injured.
 Police and emergency responders may become frustrated, not knowing a person that they are talking to is autistic.
 The responders may not be communicating in a way that will create understanding and make the situation less stressful.
 A program has been launched in London, Ontario, Canada to enter information into a database about autistic people so that responding police and emergency personnel are notified when they will be meeting an autistic person and may then communicate in a way that increases understanding and makes the situation less stressful.
 Autism Alert Cards, for example, are available for autistic people in London, England, UK so that police and emergency personnel will recognize autistic individuals and respond appropriately.
-The cards, which encourage autism-friendly interaction, have a couple of key points about interacting with people with autism.
+The cards, which encourage autism-friendly interaction, have a couple of key points about interacting with autistic people.

 Life events

-"Neurotypical" people and those on the autism spectrum may have very different ways of communicating their feelings about life events, including:
+Neurotypical people and autistic people may have very different ways of communicating their feelings about life events, including: